DSchroer/doffice/README.md

 ## Show

 Create presentation from markdown file.
 Split up your slides using `<!-- slide -->`.
+Attach a theme file to customize slides.

 ### Usage